 The Ross Family

-The Cherokee/Scottish family that Chief John Ross was part of, was prominent in the Cherokee Nation during much of the 19th century and, as a result, many of its members have been well documented (Emmet Starr's History of the Cherokee Indians, various Cherokee census rolls and family histories.)
+The Cherokee/Scottish family that Chief John Ross was part of, was prominent in the Cherokee Nation during much of the nineteenth century and, as a result, many of its members have been well documented (Emmet Starr's History of the Cherokee Indians, various Cherokee census rolls and family histories.)

-Daniel and Mollie were the parents of the following nine children: Jennie (Jane) Ross (Mrs. Joseph Coodey), Elizabeth (Eliza) Ross (who married another unrelated Scotsman named John Golden Ross), John Ross, who became the Principal Chief from 1828 to 1866, Susannah Ross (Mrs. Henry Nave), Lewis Ross, often the Treasurer of the Nation and father of the two Mrs. Murrells, Annie Ross (Mrs. William Nave), Andrew Ross, Margaret Ross (Mrs. Elijah Hicks) and Maria Ross (Mrs. Jonathan Mulkey).
+Daniel and Mollie were the parents of nine children: Jennie (Jane) Ross (Mrs. Joseph Coodey), Elizabeth (Eliza) Ross (who married another unrelated Scotsman named John Golden Ross), John Ross, who became the Principal Chief from 1828 to 1866, Susannah Ross (Mrs. Henry Nave), Lewis Ross, often the Treasurer of the Nation and father of the two Mrs. Murrells, Annie Ross (Mrs. William Nave), Andrew Ross, Margaret Ross (Mrs. Elijah Hicks) and Maria Ross (Mrs. Jonathan Mulkey).
 All nine of these siblings or their family members immigrated to the new Cherokee Nation between 1834 and 1839, some voluntarily, most under duress.
 There were no members of this family that remained in the old Nation or "hid out in the hills" as some researchers seem to believe.